Larkwire Review: The Gamification of Bird Sounds

 3. Creating and Using a Playlist:

-As mentioned previously, a feature that I really like about Larkwire is the total amount of species that can be learned.
-(344 for Land Birds, 135 for Water Birds)
+As mentioned previously, a feature that I like about Larkwire is the total amount of species that can be learned.
+(344 for Land Birds)

 Luckily, Larkwire has a simple solution for this problem.
 Just create your own playlist!!

 When a new playlist is created, it gives the ability to select EXACTLY what birds that will appear during the game.
-Here are some idea’s of different playlists that might be useful:
+Here are some ideas for different playlists that might be useful:

 - Backyard birds